ffedox/eptic-pipelines/pipelines/README.md

 4. Use pipelines/pyannote.py to diarize interpreters.
 Has to be done from scratch every time so will take some time (TO UPDATE).
 This will update the interpreters Excel file

-5. Export from Excel to NoSketch Engine-compliant files for tagging using database_to_pretgd.py (TO UPDATE, change generated video urls amongs other things).
+5. Export from Excel to NoSketch Engine-compliant files for tagging using database_to_pretgd.py (TO UPDATE, change generated video urls amongs other things, make sure no missing things).
 This will create them in folder eptic.v4/3. pre_pos_files

 6. Tag all pre_pos_files on Sketch Engine and copy them from your PC to the eptic.v4/4. pos_tagged_files folder.
 When creating them name them using this format: eptic3_LANGUAGE_MODE_DIRECTION.vert, e.g. eptic3_de_sp_tt.vert (because this is the name that we use to refer to them in the registry files)